 - Super Mario RPG: The game's subtitle ("Legend of the Seven Stars") is already a clue in and of itself, but the Star Piece screen nonetheless displays seven specific slots, one for each piece you collect.

-- In the sequel The After Years, checking the Hooded Man's equipment shows he uses his left hand to hold his sword, which is a huge hint on who he really is.
+- In The After Years, checking the Hooded Man's equipment shows he uses his left hand to hold his sword, which is a huge hint on who he really is.